Uninteresting-organization/CDM/README.md

 ## 💡 How it works

-Users input a URL, choose where to save the file, and start the download using CDM’s interface.
+Users input a URL, choose where to save the file, and start the download using SDM’s interface.
 Behind the scenes, the tool splits the file into parts based on the selected thread count and downloads each segment concurrently, dramatically increasing performance for supported servers.

 ## 🚀 Getting Started